18 Fireworks Safety Tips For Children To Know Before Playing

 1. Check local guidelines to see whether it is legal to burst fireworks in your area.

-2. Read the warning labels on every box of fireworks you buy.
+2. Read the safety guidelines on every box of fireworks you buy and teach children the importance of following them.

 3. Light fireworks in an open area and away from buildings and flammable materials.